mtmacdonald/docker-laravel/README.md

 Web
 ===

-A docker container for Laravel applications.
+A Docker container for Laravel applications.

 - NGINX
 - PHP5